attilathedud/HellboundHackers/Basic/README.md

 On a real assessment, this would then return a shell to the target that you could access.

 ## Basic 25
 This description is really vague, but it basically asking you to convert hellboundhackers.org's ip to its decimal format.
-There are tools only to do this.
+There are tools online to do this.

 ## Basic 27
 This is classic filter evading.
 One major issue filters typically miss is recursion.
 In this case, the following string will bypass the filter: